anthonykasza/hdc_experiments/README.md

     - holograms involve lasers and lightwave interference patterns
       - scanning objects with interference patterns is called interferometry
         - interferometry has a ton of applications, e.g. JPL used it to measure surface topography changes after the 2014 Napa earthquake
-- Frequency based HHR
+- Fourier HHR
   - FHRR/HRRF is measurably better than other VSAs in some cases
   - each element of a HV is a random phase angle (phasor) between -pi and pi
   - magnitude only is used
     - this appears related to spiking networks architectures

-Block Codes
-- Spare Block Codes is one type
+Sparse Block Codes
 - HV is partitioned into blocks (segments) of equal size
   - the HV’s dimensionality is a multiple of the block size
 - block-wise (segment-wise) operations